BASIC PRINCIPLES AND TACTICS OF COMBAT

 Changing Spacing Without Moving Feet

 Grandmaster Wong floats Sifu Jamie's guard-hand and attacks the latter with “Precious Duck Swims Through Lotus”.
-In this situation, Grandmaster Wong has spaced himself so that Sifu Jamie could not counter-attack him with his other hand.
+In this situation, Grandmaster Wong has spaced himself so that Sifu Jamie could not strike him with his other hand.
 But without moving his feet, Sifu Jamie can change the spacing by just turning his waist.

 No Defence Direct Counter